ebrown-SL/cloudtrader-traders/README.md

 ## Running locally with Visual Studio

-Open the project from the solution file, run, and access the api at `https://localhost:1182`.
+Open the project from the solution file, run, and access the api at `http://localhost:5999`.

-### Swagger UI

-Once running, access Swagger UI at https://localhost:1182/swagger.

 ## Running with docker